Accessibility supports and resources

 Accessibility for Ontarians with Disabilities Act (AODA)

-AODA is provincial law that aims to identify, remove and present barriers for people with disabilities.
+AODA is provincial law that aims to identify and remove barriers for people with disabilities.
 It applies to all levels of government, non-profits and private sector businesses in Ontario.

 Canadian Council on Rehabilitation and Work (CCRW) Job Accommodation Service